 Login to Complete an Application or to Access Judging Panel

 Track Two: SPARK!
 Change supports community-level education addressing HIV-related stigma.
 Successful funded projects have ranged from media campaigns to community conversations.
-The common thread across successful projects has been the commitment to centering the voices of those living with and impacted by HIV.
+The common thread across successful projects has been the commitment to centering the voices of those living with and impacted by HIV in all aspects of project design and implementation.
+Organizations are invited to apply.

-Eligibility: Currently, 501(c)(3) organizations (or organizations with a fiscal sponsor) operating in any of the nine (9) Deep South states (AL, FL, GA, LA, MS, NC, SC, TN, TX) are eligible to apply for support of programs focused on participants in said states.
+Currently, 501(c)(3) organizations (or organizations with a fiscal sponsor) operating in any of the following twelve (12) southern states are eligible to apply: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, and Texas.
 Individuals are not eligible for grant awards.

 Award Amount: SPARK!
-Awards will be up to $20,000.
-The amount of your request should reflect the scope of your project and related expenses.
+Awards will be up to $25,000.
+The amount of your request should reflect the scope of your project and related expenses, which may include costs for a consultant(s) to provide capacity building support to the organization.

 Funding Parameters for SPARK!
 Awards:

-- New applicants, former grantees, and/or previous applicants to SPARK! grants program are eligible and encouraged to apply.
+- New applicants, former grantees, and/or previous applicants to SPARK! grants program are eligible and encouraged to apply if they meet the criteria of the current Request for Proposals.

 - This grant will not fund individuals, general operations, endowments, fundraising events or sponsorship of events, appeals for religious purposes (though faith-based organizations are strongly encouraged to apply for projects addressing HIV-related stigma).